Why You May Be Getting Bloated After A Healthy, “Clean” Meal

 “I’m still bloated, I’ve cut out all sugar, dairy, gluten, wheat from my diet… now what”.
-Words I hear often in clinic.
+Words I hear often in the clinic.
 When it comes to bloating there are so many things which can affect your digestive health and cause bloating or digestive discomfort.

-When wanting to get to the root cause of your bloating it’s best keep a food and symptoms diary for at least two weeks, writing down what you eat, when you eat, and when you experience bloating.
+When wanting to get to the root cause of your bloating it’s best to keep a food and symptoms diary for at least two weeks, writing down what you eat, when you eat, and when you experience bloating.
 This is very important as you might begin to identify what triggers you.
 You will likely need to provide this information to a qualified nutritionist or naturopath to really help you understand your digestive issues.

 After years of struggling with IBS I know how uncomfortable bloating and digestive issues are, and how much they can affect your mood and overall wellness.
-It’s takes time to heal the digestive system and to get to the bottom of what your triggers are.
+It takes time to heal the digestive system and to get to the bottom of what your triggers are.
 This is one of the reasons why I have put together my Healthy Gut Guide workshop on Wednesday December 6th.
 I want to share with you my story, how I healed my IBS, and what you can do to heal your digestive system.
 This workshop will cover the following: